EXCLUSIVE-AT&T considers cellphone plans subsidized by ads

 Fiber or fiber optics are thin cables often installed underground that allow companies to deliver internet services to homes.
 AT&T uses fiber to deliver internet to homes and businesses as well as to power its 5G network.

 AT&T’s fiber currently passes 18 million homes in the United States.
-The company could grow that number by 3 million to 5 million homes per year, he added said.
+The company could grow that number by 3 million to 5 million homes per year, he added.

 (Reporting by Sheila Dang in Dallas; Helen Coster, Krystal Hu and Kenneth Li in New York; Editing by Cynthia Osterman)